By Texas Homesteader ~

 Harvest & Seeding

-lazy efficient gardener that these San Marzanos can be cut & seeded in just about 10 seconds each!
+lazy efficient gardener that these San Marzano tomatoes can be cut & seeded in just about 10 seconds each!
 So this step didn’t take long at all.

 Dehydrating The Tomatoes

-After they were dehydrated I gathered them up and placed them in a couple of glass jars.
-I’ll leave them on my counter top for about a week with the lid propped on top but not screwed on.
-Each day I’ll shake the contents of the jar in case there’s just a little residual moisture in my dehydrated tomatoes.
 If that moisture is allowed to stay it will start to mold and destroy the whole jar of dehydrated produce.
-By leaving the lid loose and shaking the contents daily I will distribute that moisture and allow it to evaporate.
+By leaving the lid loose and shaking the contents daily I will distribute that tiny bit of moisture and allow it to evaporate.

 Yeah, I feel a little like SUPERWOMAN of the kitchen as my cape flaps gently in the breeze & I steel my jaw to declare “Must.
 Defeat.
 Mold.”
 Oh yeah, you’ve discovered my super-secret secondary profession.